jsingh0026/pomodoro-technique/readme.md

 - **Start/Pause:** Click the “Start Focus Timer” button to begin the countdown.
 Click the button again to pause the timer.
 - **Reset:** Click the “Reset Timer” button to reset the timer back to the default 25 minutes.
-- **Focus Mode Toggle:** Click to toggle Focus Mode on and off, which changes the button color and text.

 ## Permissions